antoni-wojcik/hololab_wavecorr/README.md

 The [experiments](experiments) directory contains scripts to:
 1. measure the wavefront
-2. generate the hologram based on a target, project, and capture the image
+2. generate a hologram based on a target, project, and capture the image
 3. find the affine transform between the target and the obtained image
+4. measure seidel coefficients
+5. generate holograms correcting for positon-dependent/independent aberrations, project them, and capture the time-averaged images.

 The [src](src) directory contains classes and functions used by the scripts used in experiments.